aautushka/aws-lambda-libc-runtime/README.md

 - No use of malloc in the core: Bring your own arena gc allocator, or use malloc if you want
 - Micro-optimized to avoid waste, sometimes without measureable performance gain

+Alternatives:
-This is an alternative to https://github.com/PauloMigAlmeida/aws-lambda-c-runtime
+- This is an alternative to https://github.com/PauloMigAlmeida/aws-lambda-c-runtime

-If you are not sure which one to use, you should probably choose the other one.
+- If you are not sure which project to use, you should probably choose the other one.
+- If you like Javascript, have a look at https://github.com/awslabs/llrt